svalinn/ALARA/tools/ALARAJOYWrapper/README.md

 - Non-Zero Groups: Count of total number of energy groups in the Vitamin-J 175 energy group structure with non-zero neutron cross sections.
 - Cross Sections: List of all non-zero neutron cross sections.

+It should be noted that TENDL 2017 activation data contains many (n,n) reactions that leave the residual nucleus in various quantized excited states, potentially up to a 40<sup>th</sup> excited state.
+Most of these daughter isomers, however, are extremely short-lived and lack decay data.
+When converting an ALARAJOY DSV file in ALARA, as discussed below, an EAF decay library is required, being that FENDL3.2x only contains activation data.
+Cross-referencing exotic isomers against this decay data ensures that ultra-short-lived reaction products are not passed on to ALARA's library conversion appearing as stable nuclides.
+Rather, the lack of decay data signifies such a short half-life that decay evaluations are non-practical.
+As such, as these isomers are processed, ALARAJOYWrapper assumes that they decay to the ground state and their cross-sections are accumulated for the ground state (n,n) reaction (MT = 4).

 ## Application of Processed Data to ALARA Data Conversion Methods
 Data library conversion to ALARA binary libraries is done with the `convert_lib` input block in the ALARA input file.
 Converting preprocessed TENDL data contained in the resultant space-delimited DSV from ALARAJOYWrapper is done as such in the input file: